Will Palmer (cricketer)

 William Palmer (1737 – February 1790) was an English cricketer who played during the 1760s and 1770s.
 He was born and died in Coulsdon, Surrey.
 As a top-order batsman, he was a member of the local Coulsdon Cricket Club and also played county cricket for Surrey.
 Most of Palmer's career was before cricket's statistical record began in the 1772 season so relatively little is known of him.
-However, he regularly played in noteworthy matches until 1776.
-He has been recorded in 24 eleven-a-side matches (Note: Although some eleven-a-side matches played 1772–1863 have been unofficially rated "first-class" by certain sources, there was no such standard at the time.
-First-class cricket was formally defined in May 1894 by a meeting at Lord's of Marylebone Cricket Club (MCC) and the county clubs which were then competing in the County Championship.
-The ruling was effective from the beginning of the 1895 season.
-Pre-1864 matches which are included in the ACS' "Important Match Guide" may generally be regarded as top-class or, at least, historically significant.) and in one top-class single wicket match.
+However, he regularly played in historically important matches until 1776.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)

+Palmer has been recorded in 24 eleven-a-side matches, and in one single wicket match.
 He was last recorded playing for Coulsdon against Chertsey in 1784 when he was 47 years old.